timothepearce/laravel-time-series-docs/docs/getting-started/implement-a-projection.md

 ## Add a key to your projection

-Sometimes you need to restrict your projection to a unique identifier (e.g: I want a projection scoped **by Team ID**).
+Sometimes you need to restrict your projection to a unique identifier (e.g: You want a projection scoped **by Team ID**).

 In that case, Quasar lets you define a `key` method in your projection: